gnustep/tools-android/README.md

 This project comprises a collection of scripts to build a GNUstep toolchain for Android.
 The toolchain can then be used in an Android project to compile and run Objective-C code using the Foundation library.

 The toolchain is built using the compiler and tools provided by the standard Android SDK and NDK (installed e.g. via [Android Studio](https://developer.android.com/studio)).
-It is currently set up to target `armeabi-v7a` and Android API level 21 (5.0 / Lollipop).
+It is currently set up to target Android API level 21 (5.0 / Lollipop) and supports all common Android ABIs (armeabi-v7a, arm64-v8a, x86, x86_64).

 Libraries
 ---------